irusri/geniesys/docs/administration/installation.md

 You will find the source of GenIE-Sys in your download folder.
 So you just need to Copy GenIE-Sys folder into corresponding ```~/Applications/MAMP/htdocs/``` folder.

 That is basically what you need to do in order to install GenIE-Sys on your Mac's local server.
-You should now be able to access it at: ```http://localhost:8888/geniesys``` in your browser.
+You should now be able to access it at: ```http://localhost/geniesys``` in your browser.
+Now you can see the essential website up and running.
+However to configure it correctly please update the configuration file as described in the next section.